How to contribute to xPack OpenOCD

 ~/Work/xpack-dev-tools/openocd-xpack.git

-To contribute Pull Requests, fork the project and be sure the Copy the master branch only is disabled.
+To contribute Pull Requests, fork the project and ensure the Copy the master branch only is disabled.

-Use the xpack-development
+Utilise the xpack-development

-branch and be sure you contribute the
+branch and ensure you contribute the

 Pull Requests back to the xpack-development